sockulags/sockulags/README.md

 #### Hi there 👋

 #### About me
 In January 2023, I kicked off my journey into development.
 Before making the leap, I balanced life as an athlete and personal trainer.
-Prior to that I got a bachelors degrees within industrial economics.
+Prior to that I got a bachelors degree in industrial economics.
 When I started this journey it quickly became clear that coding is my calling.
 I'm eager to learn and proficient in both C# and JavaScript.
 Looking ahead, I'm open to opportunities in backend development using C#.NET or frontend work with React.
 If you have a fitting role, I'm all ears.
 Let's chat!